jlfwong/speedscope/README-ADMINS.md

 ## Upload a release to GitHub

+This step must follow the "Publish to npm" step, since it uses assets from the npm publish.

 To make a zipfile suitable for uploading to GitHub as a release, run `scripts/prepare-zip-file.sh`.
-Note that this step must follow the "Publish to npm" step, since it uses assets from the npm publish.

 Once that's done, you should have a zip file in `dist/release/`